plaidev/karte-expo-plugin/example/README.md

 # example

-An Expo example project showing that karte-expo-plugin works.
+An Expo example project showing that `karte-expo-plugin` works.

+## Prerequisite

+To install this plugin, the prerequisites `@react-native-firebase/app` and `@react-native-firebase/messaging` must be installed first.
+Please refer to the react-native-firebase [documentation](https://rnfirebase.io/) for details.

 ## Plugin options

-Specify the path of the configuration file to the plugin in the `app.json` file like this.
+You should specify the path of the karte configuration files to the plugin in the `app.json` file like this.

 ```json
 "plugins": [